-On the 8272-848, the synchronizer circuit receives input from the SPM (speed and phase matching) synchronizer.
+On models 8272-781 and 8272-826 only, the synchronizer circuit receives input from the SPM (speed and phase matching) synchronizer.
 This signal indicates whether to increase or decrease speed to match the frequency and phase of this generator with either the utility bus or another generator in use.
-After the circuit breaker is closed and this generator is "on line" the output signal from the SPM synchronizer is usually disconnected or disabled.
+After the circuit breaker is closed and this generator is "on line", the output signal from the SPM synchronizer is usually disconnected or disabled.